zwim/calculator.koplugin/README.md

 `Programmer` -> show the result in `Auto` plus the value in HEX.

-Additional the maximum number of significant places can be set with `Round`. (e.g. significance set to 2: 0.0001234 -> 0.00012)
+Additional the maximum number of significant places can be set with `Significance ≈`. (e.g. significance set to 2: 0.0001234 -> 0.00012)

 ![grafik](https://user-images.githubusercontent.com/36999612/121774734-139b5280-cb84-11eb-8a80-85df783ea1f4.png)